Overview of This Lesson

 }

 This indicates that Cylinder is a child class of Circle.
-You don't have to define the radius variable or its get and set methods in Cylinder.
-We do need to define the height variable and it's accessor and mutator methods:
+You don't have to define the radius variable or its get and set methods in Cylinder" Cylinder inherits these members from the Circle class.
+We do need to define the height variable and it's accessor and mutator methods, because these members are not part of the Circle class, only the Cylinder class:

 public class Cylinder extends Circle {